Mission in Sudan: #SaveSudanLions

 Mission to Pakistan

 After a ground-breaking decision from the Islamabad High Court to close down the under-funded Marghazar zoo, an immediate relocation of the remaining animals was planned.
 Due to inexperienced animal handlers, a harrowing incident happened, where two lions lost their lives from the effects of the fire.
-Therefore, we have been asked to help with the urgent relocation of about 30 animals still suffering in these inappropriate surroundings - a result of mismanagement of the zoo, lack of staff experience and insufficient funding.
-Together with the Islamabad Wildlife Management Board, we will give our best to help them all as fast as possible.
-Every minute counts and as usual our team on-site is determined to change the lives of these animals for good.
+Therefore, we were asked to help with the urgent relocation of about 30 animals still suffering in these inappropriate surroundings - a result of mismanagement of the zoo, lack of staff experience and insufficient funding.
+Together with the Islamabad Wildlife Management Board, we successfully managed to relocate all the animals – including elephant Kaavan – our heaviest and most challenging relocation to date!
+Every minute counted and as usual our team on-site were determined to change the lives of these animals for good.
 Read more!

 Mission to Lebanon